cappk-tj/cappk-tj/README.md

 ## Hi there 👋

+I'm CappK, a Roblox Developer based in New Zealand.

+Gameplay & systems focused developer specializing in progression, gameplay loops and scalable systems

+<br><br>
 <!--
 **cappk-tj/cappk-tj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.